 Finance can be seen as a key element in explaining how the shift to less energy intensive sectors occurred and how it is connected to rising markup.
-As many scholars have underlined (Epstein, 2005; Erturk et al., 2008; Pollin, 2007; Van Treeck, 2009), the financialization of the economy is characterized by both financial and non-financial sectors multiplying financial practices.
+As many scholars have underlined (Epstein 2005; Erturk et al. 2008; Pollin 2007; Van Treeck 2009), the financialization of the economy is characterized by both financial and non-financial sectors multiplying financial practices.
 Traditional non-financial companies have become increasingly akin to financial holding companies and their financial assets have been used as sources of profitability in substitution to production of goods and services.
-Their profits have been increasingly diverted into financial spending aimed at maximizing shareholders value (Gallino, 2005; Krippner, 2005).
-In contrast with the prediction of Tobin's theory, heightened values in the stock market have not translated into more investment and expenditure on innovative efforts (Milberg and Shapiro, 2013).
-Our evidence is consistent with this stylisted fact, which can be illustrated by observing the changes in saving, investment and GDP occurred over the period under consideration in EU14 countries (Figure 4).
-The evolution of GDP over time is comparable with the evolution of savings (which is defined as the value of output less consumption expenditure, thus it includes corporate revenues), whereas it is not followed by an equivalent growth of the investment.
-The financial sector has driven this process by continuously generating credit, in the form of both traditional and non-traditional assets, oriented to finance transactions of assets already in place or of newly generated financial assets (Basel Committee on Banking Supervision, 2011; Hudson and Bezemer, 2012).
-The extraordinary expansion of balance sheets of both financial and non-financial sectors relative to their value added, leading to rising financial intensity reported in section 4, is associated to the multiplication of financial assets and the uncontrolled asset price inflation, through the practices of corporate share buyback, shadow banking, creation of exotic financial products, all practices generating virtual wealth (increasing value of intangible assets of non-financial corporations and net worth of private non-corporate entities) coupled with a high concentration of wealth (Palma, 2009).
+Their profits have been increasingly diverted into financial spending aimed at maximizing shareholders value (Gallino 2005; Krippner 2005).
+In contrast with the prediction of Tobin's theory, heightened values in the stock market have not translated into more investment and expenditure on innovative efforts (Milberg and Shapiro 2013).
+Our evidence is consistent with this stylized fact, which can be illustrated by observing the changes in saving, investment and GDP occurred over the period under consideration in EU14 countries (Fig. 4).
+The evolution of GDP over time is comparable with the evolution of savings (defined as the value of output less consumption expenditure, thus including corporate revenues), which is not followed by an equivalent growth of investment.
+The financial sector has driven this process by continuously generating credit, in the form of both traditional and non-traditional assets, oriented to finance transactions of assets already in place or of newly generated financial assets (Bank for International Settlements 2011; Hudson and Bezemer 2012).
+The extraordinary expansion of balance sheets of both financial and non-financial sectors relative to their value added, leading to rising financial intensity reported in section 4, is associated with the multiplication of financial assets and the uncontrolled asset price inflation, through the practices of corporate share buyback, shadow banking, creation of exotic financial products, all practices generating virtual wealth (increasing value of intangible assets of non-financial corporations and net worth of private non-corporate entities) coupled with a high concentration of wealth (Palma 2009).